Last updated by Sascha Brockel on 13 December 2022

 Basically, with the Python script, it is possible to run it anywhere Python can be installed.
 For someone like me, who likes to have everything in Docker as a container, this was not a solution and too much effort to run it on my server with Python.

-Accordingly, I looked to see if and how the whole thing can be made available as a Docker image.
-Based on the python:alpine image, the script is added.
-In addition, we need of course the mentioned pyTado module.
-So that we can variably set username and password for our Tado account, two more environment variables are set, which are picked up again in the slightly customized script.
+Accordingly, I looked into whether and how the whole thing could also be made available as a Docker image.
+On the basis of the python:alpine image, the script is added.
+Of course, we also need the pyTado module mentioned above.
+So that we can set a variable user name and password for our Tado account, two environment variables are set, which are picked up again in the slightly adapted script.
 Finally, the script is only started via CMD command in the Dockerfile.

 This Docker Image solution makes it possible to run the script on almost any device.
 Especially single board computers (SBC) like a RaspberryPi or ODROID or any other low power device are perfect to keep the script running continuously.